MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 #### Thetis
 Start progressive indexing in Thetis, as described above, and run immediately the following script to start the experiment.
-Pass a period in seconds that indicates how long to wait until we execute a query again.
+Pass a period in fractions that indicates how much data to index until we execute queries again.
 Pass also the number of queries to execute at every time point.
 Note that the resource comes with more than 2K queries for this corpus, by we suggest you use a much smaller number of queries, e.g., 10.